alexreardon/raf-stub/readme.md

 ```

 ### `.flush()`
-Executes all current callbacks.
-It will also execute any additional callbacks that are added when executing the current callbacks.
-It will keep doing this until there are no frames left.
+Executes all `requestAnimationFrame` callbacks, including nested calls.
+It will keep executing frames until there are no frames left.
 An easy way to to think of this function is "`step()` until there are no more steps left"

-**Warning** if your code just calls `requestAnimation` in an infinite loop then this will never end.
+**Warning** if your code just calls `requestAnimationFrame` in an infinite loop then this will never end.
 Consider using `.step()` for this use case

 ```js
 // this example will use the 'enhance' syntax as it is a little clearer